ACDBio/GCDPipe/README.md

 - The risk genes identified with GCDPipe for schizophrenia link dopaminergic synapse, retrograde endocannabinoid signaling, nicotine addiction ad other dysregulations at molecular level; for Alzheimer’s disease it shows diuretics as a leading enriched drug target category, and for IBD it prioritizes TH1/17 and other CD4+ T cells.
 - In the case studies on IBD and schizophrenia, the obtained gene ranking is significantly enriched with drug targets for the corresponding diseases and drug ranking - in the corresponding disease drugs.

-For further details on the pipeline, see the publication ...
+For further details on the pipeline, see the GCDPipe publication.
 ### General pipeline scheme
 ![Pipeline Scheme](https://github.com/ACDBio/GCDPipe/blob/main/app_default_assets/gcdpipe_scheme.png)